TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/mikrotikrouterboard/_index.md

 aliases: ["/gateways/mikrotikrouterboard"]
 ---

-MikroTik Routerboard wAP LoRa8 kit is a LoRaWAN gateway that contains a pre-installed UDP packet forwarder and an outdoor weatherproof wireless access point with 2.4 GHz WLAN interface and Ethernet port that could be used as a backend.
+MikroTik Routerboard wAP LoRa8 kit is a LoRaWAN® gateway that contains a pre-installed UDP packet forwarder and an outdoor weatherproof wireless access point with 2.4 GHz WLAN interface and Ethernet port that could be used as a backend.

 This guide shows how to connect this gateway to {{% tts %}}.

 <!--more-->

 Its technical specifications can be found in [the MikroTik official documentation](https://mikrotik.com/product/wap_lora8_kit).

 {{< warning >}} Currently, this gateway does not support changing frequency channels. {{</ warning >}}